Long-time soliton dynamics via a coarse-grained space-time method: Background

 It is well known that supercurrent vortices can be created and stabilized within the nonlinear medium centered around the nanometer-thick insulating region that separates the two superconducting islands of a Josephson junction.
 These vortices - also called {\it fluxons} - are circulating supercurrents that carry a $2\pi-$ jump (a ``kink") in the value of $\varphi(x)$ (see \Fig{fig:JJschem}(b)).

 If there are no perturbations ($\alpha=\beta=0$), a fluxon corresponds to the analytical solution of Eq.\,\ref{eq:perturbedSG} that describes a single soliton~\cite{mclaughlin1978_SG}.
 In general, the unperturbed SG equation permits solutions containing an arbitrary number of fluxons, antifluxons (i.e. antivortices), as well as radiation.
 While analytical solutions exist for the pure SG case~\cite{mclaughlin1978_SG} and for SG model with small perturbations~\cite{rubinstein1970SG, fogel1977perturbedSG} (we discuss some analytically known solutions in Section\,\ref{sec:LJJ}), the precise dynamics of solitons in the presence of significant losses and external biases can only be studied numerically.
+Note that although throughout this paper we refer to any additional terms added on to the Sine-Gordon model as ``perturbations," we do not use any perturbation theory to study the systems discussed in this text.